 3. Not Gonna Lie, I’m Also Here For The Hairspiration

 The hair and style inspiration on this show is about to be lit!
 Between Shahidi herself, and the kickass Chloe x Halle, there is no reason your curls or your locs shouldn't be on fleek after taking some notes on their stylish tresses.
 Shahidi's character Zoey's hair changes as much as her mood, and I am so here for the diversified styling of her natural hair.
 And by the way – look at all that black hair rockin' primetime television!
 Revolutionary AF.
 Try to tell me it's not.

-And Okay Yeah, Here For The Eye Candy Too
+4. And OK Yeah, Here For The Eye Candy Too

 Cool, cool, I'll keep this one short - I can speak for us all when I say that Trevor Jackson is Bae.
 I mean… just look at him.
 I'm watching it over and over until tonight's premiere.
 And Luka Sabbat, we see your fine ass too.

 Be sure to tune into tonight's premiere on January 3 at 8/7c on Freeform.